STUDENT SPOTLIGHT - ASHTON VAUGHAN

 "My inspiration for becoming a preschool educator begins with my Aunt Theresa, a former kindergarten teacher," Ashton shares.
 "I spent a lot of time with her in her classroom when I was growing up.
 She always found a way to connect with me and make learning fun.
 At the time, I thought we were merely playing a game or doing an exciting activity together, but she made everything a teachable moment."

-For Ashton, teaching is not just a profession; it is a calling inspired by the care, compassion, woman with long blond hair and pink shirt smiling at the cameraand empathy she received from the many wonderful teachers in her life.
+For Ashton, teaching is not just a profession; it is a calling inspired by the care, compassion, and empathy she received from the many wonderful teachers in her life.
 "The positive influence of a teacher can inspire a love of learning that ultimately transcends the classroom and prepares students for a lifetime of success," she reflects.

 Every day at Holy Name Preschool is a new adventure for Ashton.
 "Every moment with my students is a gift," she says with a smile.
 "On bad days, I remind myself that they are the reason I am here.
 I get to do something I love with the children I love, and I want to do right by them.
 If my spirits are low, they always find a way to make me smile and laugh when I open myself up to their joy and enthusiasm."